jangler/fervor/README.md

 	Options:
 	  -dark=false: use dark color scheme
-	  -expandtab=false: insert spaces using the Tab key -font="": use the TTF at the given path
-	  -ptsize=12: set point size of font
+	  -expandtab=false: insert spaces using the Tab key -font="": use the font at the given path -kwprog="": program to use for keyword lookup -ptsize=12: set point size of font
 	  -tabstop=8: set width of tab stops, in columns -version=false: print version information and exit